berserkware/installies/docs/source/api.rst

    - The attribute to search in.
 You can search in the name, description, maintainers, and submitter.
  * - k
    - The keywords to search.
+ * - distro
+   - The distro the script supports.
- * - supports
+ * - arch
-   - The linux distribution and architecture the app supports.
-Formatted as "architecture:distro".
+   - The architecture the script supportst.
-     You can replace the architecture or distro with "*" to match for any distro or architechture..
  * - sort-by
    - The attribute to sort by.
 It can be by the name, description, creation date, last modified, and submitter.
  * - order-by